How We Train at Vitruvian Fitness®

 How We Actually Build Strength That Lasts

-You probably know that showing up at the gym with no plan is a recipe for frustration.
+Showing up at the gym with no plan is a recipe for frustration.

 Lasting change comes from following a smart, structured training system.

-At Vitruvian Fitness, we’ve designed a progressive roadmap that takes you from wherever you are right now—and moves you forward, phase by phase, skill by skill, strength by strength.
+At Vitruvian Fitness, we’ve designed a progressive roadmap that takes you from wherever you are right now and moves you forward, phase by phase, skill by skill, strength by strength.

 at Vitruvian Fitness